Chart Color Schemes

 Mudgee has a typical household mix, with a higher-than-average median household size

 Family households constitute 69.1% of all households, including 28.6% couples with children, 27.9% couples without children, and 11.5% single parent families.
-Non-family households account for 30.9%, with lone person households at 27.6% and group households comprising 3.4%.
+Non-family households account for the remaining 30.9%, with lone person households at 27.6% and group households comprising 3.4%.
 The median household size is 2.5 people, larger than the Rest of NSW average of 2.3.

 Frequently Asked Questions - Households